-Education levels within the communities is low, with about 48% of the mine area and FRHEP area population having received no education as at 2015.
-No high schools, tertiary institutions or vocational training centres are present in the mine area and FRHEP area, although some primary schooling is available.
+Education levels within the communities is low, with about 48% of the mine area population and 42% of the communities surveyed in the infrastructure corridor having received no education as at 2015 and 2017 respectively.
+No high schools, tertiary institutions or vocational training centres are present in the mine area or infrastructure corridor communities, although some primary schooling is available.
 As a result of the poor education and training base, only a small proportion of the population in the area could be considered employable for occupations in any roles other than unskilled jobs.
-Approximately 7% of the total number of residents surveyed in the mine area and FRHEP area communities reportedly had English-speaking skills.
+Approximately 7% of the total number of residents surveyed in the mine area communities reportedly had English-speaking skills.
 In most cases, the majority of the population reportedly spoke Tok Pisin.